 - WordPress provides thousands of free and paid ‘Plugins’ that allow you to do just about anything you want with your website.

 - SEO is key to getting found on Google, and WordPress is extremely SEO-friendly.

 - As your business grows, it’s simple to grow your site in response.

 Finally, the Imagefix team enjoys working with businesses to grow their sales.
 We start every web design with a detailed conversation about your business, and we’re happy to have clients involved at every stage.
 Throughout the design process we’re always available by phone to talk through feedback, or ideas.
 Every website we design is thoroughly tested before handover, and we offer clients a tutorial so you can navigate the WordPress back-end to make changes.

+So, that’s 10 rules for web design best practice.
 Ready to get your website designed for business growth?
 Call the Imagefix team today on 01525 715608 for an informal chat.